-Isotope-Ratio Mass Spectrometry (IRMS) is a spectroscopic technique that employs mass spectrometry to determine the ratio of different isotopes within a sample.
-IRMS can be used to establish the sample's isotope fingerprint, which gives it applications in evaluating the authenticity and geographical origin of substances.
+Isotope-ratio mass spectrometry (IRMS) is a spectroscopic used to determine the ratio of different isotopes within a sample.
+IRMS can help establish the sample's isotope fingerprint, which gives it applications in evaluating the authenticity and geographical origin of substances, products, and materials.

 - Fast turnaround times

 IRMS is used to measure the ratio of different elemental isotopes in a sample.
 Its ability to identify natural isotopic variations makes IRMS useful in studying the geographical origin of food products and textiles.
 The isotope composition of materials and substances differs based on environmental factors, which means that isotope-ratio analysis can be used to identify counterfeit products and products originating from problematic geographic regions.
 This includes, for example, determining whether agricultural products are local or whether textiles originate from areas where the use of forced labor is widespread.

 IRMS can be used to establish the so-called isotope fingerprint of a product by identifying the ratio of specific isotopes (atoms with an equal number of protons but a different number of neutrons) that the product contains.
 IRMS generally focuses on a selection of light-stable isotopes, meaning non-radioactive isotopes of carbon, nitrogen, sulfur, oxygen, and hydrogen.
 By comparing the isotope fingerprint of the sample to a reference library, it is possible to determine whether the product's origin matches what the supplier claims.